synchronal/medic-rs/README.md

 - `env` - environment variables to set when running checks.
 - `output` - the output format used by the check, either [`json`](#json-default) or [`stdio`](#stdio)
+- `platform` - an optional list of platforms on which this check should be run, for example `Darwin`, or `FreeBSD`.
+When missing or empty, the check will be run on all platforms.
 - `verbose` - when `true`, STDERR of the check is redirected to STDERR of the current medic process.